 Available at over 1200 Radio Shack Computer Centers and at participating Radio Shack stores and dealers.
-Radio Ihaek COMPUTER CENTERS A DIVISION OF TANDY CORPORATION TANDY COMPUTERS: In Business . . . for BusinessTM Based on IBM price list as of April 2, 1986.
+COMPUTER CENTERS A DIVISION OF TANDY CORPORATION TANDY COMPUTERS: In Business . . . for BusinessTM \Based on IBM price list as of April 2, 1986.
 Tandy 3000 HD price applies at Radio Shack Computer Centers and participating stores and dealers.
 Monitor, data terminals and XENIX sold separately.
 XENIX/Reg.
 TM Microsoft Corp.
 UNIX/Reg.
 TM AT&T. IBM PC/AT/Reg.
 TM International Business Machines Corp.

+Reliability 9.62

+Efficiency 9.40

-DASD MANAGEMENT SYSTEM 1987 USER RATINGS Based on Scale 1-10 10 = Excellent and 1 = Poor Reliability 9.62 9.40 Efficiency Ease of Installation 9.42 Ease of Use 8.65 OVERALL SATISFACTION 9.50 1987 Datapro Research Corporation COST-ABR is \$9,500 (perpetual license for one CPU) for existing FDR/COMPAKTOR customers.
+Ease of Installation 9.42

+Ease of Use 8.65

+OVERALL SATISFACTION 9.50

+\1987 Datapro Research Corporation

+COST-ABR is \$9,500 (perpetual license for one CPU) for existing FDR/COMPAKTOR customers.
 Non-FDR/COMPAKTOR customers, total cost is \$17,500 (perpetual license).

 Compare for yourself-If you are considering a DASD Management System, or already have one installed, let us send you a comparison based on cost, performance and features.

 The Fastest DASD Management System...